a2stuff/a2d/src/toolkits/BTK.md

 After the call, the `ButtonRecord::rect` is updated to the bounding box of the button and (if not null) the label.
 This can be used for later hit testing.

+> RTL: The button will be positioned at the right edge of the initial rect, with the text on the left.
+Passing a width to `DEFINE_BUTTON` is recommended.

 ### RadioUpdate ($06)
 Update the bitmap of a radio button.